1jour1vin

 "A wine for sharing"

-Vintage after vintage, Domaine Grosbois presents a smooth, approachable, and generous wine: "Cuisine de ma Mère," a name that evokes a sense of warmth and conviviality.
+Vintage after vintage, Domaine Grosbois presents a smooth, approachable, and full-bodied wine: “Cuisine de ma Mère,” a call to conviviality.
 We love its fresh fruitiness and full-bodied texture.
-It’s a wine we’ll enjoy serving as an aperitif with friends or pairing with everyday meals.
+It’s a wine we’ll be happy to enjoy at our tables as an aperitif with friends or paired with everyday meals.
 Perfect for sharing!

-Buy Grosbois wines at the best prices in a private sale!
+Buy your Grosbois wines at the best price in a private sale!

 Rated site